llexaxell/openNebulaConsole/README.md

 openNebulaConsole
 =================
-A java console application to control an OpenNebulla infrastructure.
+A java console application to control an OpenNebula infrastructure.